 If you decide or are required to offer your data to a subject-specific data centre, you should contact them in the early stages of your project to discuss their metadata requirements.
 This can save a lot of additional work later on as some metadata can only be collected accurately at the point of data creation.

-For more information about the data and metadata standards available for your subject area, see the following directories:
+For more information about the data and metadata standards available for your subject area, see this list of Disciplinary Metadata from the Digital Curation Centre.

 As an aid to clarity, some subject areas have agreed on a common set of terminology to use when describing data.
 If metadata standards list the properties that need to be known, vocabularies help with providing useful values.